 Concerning null-tests on various time scales a comment is in order.
 At large time scales (i.e. of the order of a survey or more) it is clear that the basic data set will be made of the single survey maps at radiometer/horn/frequency level that will be properly combined to obtain the null-test under consideration.
 For example at 6 months time scale we will analysis maps of the difference between different surveys for the radiometer/horn/frequency under test.
 On the other hand at 12 months time scale we will combine surveys 1 and 2 together to be compared with the same combination for surveys 3 and 4.
 At full-mission time scale, the analysis it is not always possible e.g. at radiometer level we have only one full-mission data set.
 However it would be interesting to combine odd surveys together and compare them with even surveys again combined together.
-On shorter time scales (i.e. less than a survey) the data products to be considered are different and will be the output of the jack-knives code when different time scales are considered: the usual half-ring JK on pointing period time scale and the new, if possible, jack-knives maps.
+On shorter time scales (i.e. less than a survey) the data products to be considered are different and will be the output of the jack-knives code when different time scales are considered: the usual half-ring JK on pointing period time scale and the new, if possible, jack-knives on 1 minute time scale.
+Therefore null-tests will use both surveys/full-mission maps as well as tailored jack-knives maps.